Custom filters — Explanation of the message filter fields

 Add this header

 Adds the specified text to the header area of the email.
-This added text will not be visible when the email is displayed normally – it will only be visible when viewing all the headers.
-N/A
+This added text will not be visible when the email is displayed normally – it will only be visible when viewing the headers.

 Forward to shell account